anasty17/mirror-leech-telegram-bot/README.md

 - Custom name for all links except torrents.
 For files you should add extension except yt-dlp links (global and user option)
 - Exclude files with specific extensions from being uploaded/cloned (global and user option)
 - View Link button.
-Extra button to open index link in broswer instead of direct download for file
+Extra button to open index link in browser instead of direct download for file
 - Queueing System for all tasks (global option)
 - Ability to zip/unzip multi links in same directory.
-Mostly helpful in unziping tg file parts (task option)
+Mostly helpful in unzipping tg file parts (task option)
 - Bulk download from telegram txt file or text message contains links separated by new line (task option)
 - Join splitted files that have splitted before by split(linux pkg) (task option)
 - Sample video Generator (task option)